mkbabb/parse-that/docs/tranches/B/B.md

 CSS-needed leaves, Value-owned stylesheet recovery, live consumers, the full-subject pass chain and both clean pairs remain open.

+S8 is banked at `27bf872`.
+Cached recursion, mutual recursion and typed parse-owned nesting are correctness-green, but generic recursive success/result is only 1.212–1.331× and balanced-discard fusion is only 8.400–8.842× at the binding 96-leaf scale.
+Its full-denominator signal does not waive that RED row.
+S8 grants no formation, candidate, consumer, execution or release credit.

 ## Debt and terminal dispositions

 There is no silent deferral.
 Open work is owned by B.W0 and keeps the tranche